Requirements to become a driving instructor

 The Driver and Vehicle Standards Agency (DVSA) is an executive agency of the Department of Transport.
-The agency is responsible for conducting all theory and practical driving tests in Great Britain and has the responsibility for maintaining the Register of Approved Driving Instructors (ADIs) and the Official Register of Driving Instructor Training (ORDIT).
+In respect to driver training the agency is responsible for conducting all theory and practical driving tests in Great Britain and has the responsibility for maintaining the Register of Approved Driving Instructors (ADIs) and the Official Register of Driving Instructor Trainers (ORDIT).

-It is illegal for anyone to charge for driving tuition unless their name is on the Register of ADIs and only those ADIs on ORDIT are approved by the DVSA to provide driving instructor training to become an ADI.
+It is illegal for anyone to charge for driving tuition unless their name is on the Register of ADIs or they are licenced as part of the Trainee Licence scheme.
 To become an ADI you need to pass the DVSA ADI qualifying examination and meet certain minimum legal requirements.
 You must:

 1. Hold a full UK or EEA unrestricted car driving licence;

-4. Be a ‘fit and proper’ person to have your name entered in the Register.
+5. Be a ‘fit and proper’ person to have your name entered in the Register.
 All convictions, motoring or non-motoring still in force will be taken into account by the DVSA before allowing you on the Register and from experience we know that anyone with 6 or more points on their licence within the last 4 years prior to entry on the Register is likely to be rejected.
-You now also need to apply for a Criminal Record Bureau check as part of this process.
+You will need to apply for a DBS check as part of this process.

 You should also ensure you can read a number plate in good daylight at a distance of 27.5 metres or 26.5 metres depending on the width of the lettering (with glasses if normally worn for driving) as this will be checked on Part 2 of the qualifying examination.
 On the normal driving test you need only read a number plate at 20.5 metres or 20 metres depending on the width of the lettering.